Doctor of Business Administration

 Yes.
 Many of our current students are from outside the city and state, some from as far away as California to Connecticut or foreign countries.
 While you must be present during each residency, you do not have to live in the Atlanta area.
 Logistically we try to make it as easy as possible for out of town students.
 Atlanta is home to the busiest airport in the world, Hartsfield Jackson Airport, with excellent connections worldwide.
 You may board Atlanta’s subway system, MARTA, in the baggage claim area of the airport and will arrive in about 30 minutes at the Buckhead MARTA station only a few hundred yards from our Executive Center.
 For your stay during Residency, the Center is surrounded by hotels of all levels with which the EDB Program has negotiated special rates for students.

-While pursuing your Executive Doctorate in Business, you will have the opportunity to make valuable networking connections with other high-level executives as well as our faculty.
+While pursuing your Doctor of Business Administration, you will have the opportunity to make valuable networking connections with other high-level executives as well as our faculty.
 Upon successful completion, you and your fellow executive-scholars graduating from this program will be better problem solvers, able to apply research methodology and business theory to complex issues.
 Your career and way of thinking likely will be transformed in this rigorous and intellectually stimulating process with the goal of developing new perspectives on leadership, global change, and decision making.
 The program is interdisciplinary — i.e. instead of highly specializing in a specific sector of business such as finance or marketing, you will be exposed to a top-level, integrated view of business and commerce.
 Participants’ firms can expect to benefit by their executive graduates providing tangible and innovative solutions for complex problems; new ideas on organizational development and skill-building; and better recruitment and retention of talent.

 The application process is fairly easy: